History of Christopher Bell (racing driver) in Timeline

 Christopher Bell (racing driver)

-Christopher Bell is a professional American stock car racing driver.
-Currently, he races full-time in the NASCAR Cup Series, piloting the No. 20 Toyota Camry XSE for Joe Gibbs Racing (JGR), and part-time in the NASCAR Xfinity Series, driving the No. 19 Toyota GR Supra, also for JGR.
+Christopher Bell is a professional American stock car racing driver, currently competing full-time in the NASCAR Cup Series for Joe Gibbs Racing (JGR).
+He drives the No. 20 Toyota Camry XSE in the Cup Series and part-time the No. 19 Toyota GR Supra for JGR in the NASCAR O'Reilly Auto Parts Series.
 A significant achievement in his career is winning the 2017 NASCAR Camping World Truck Series Championship.

 December 16, 1994: Christopher Bell's Birth

-On December 16, 1994, Christopher David Bell was born.
+Christopher David Bell was born on December 16, 1994.
 He is an American professional stock car racing driver.

 1994: Andy Hillenburg's Chili Bowl Nationals Win